 I have never ridden before.
 Is that a problem?

 Not at all.
 Our horses are very quiet and experienced.
 Staff will make sure that you are comfortable.
 Beginners can book the Mix and Match riding holiday package .
-It combines lessons and short beach rides, tailored to your needs and ability.
+It combines lessons and treks in the countryside before you go on your first short beach rides, all tailored to your needs and ability.
 It is available as week long stay with 15 riding units or 2 nights short break.
 If two nights and 5 hours riding is too intense for you, you can add an extra night on request.

 My friend is an experienced rider but I am not.
 Can we still go together on a riding holiday?